Home of the “Heavenly Hot Cakes!”

 Originally from upstate New York, the Willey family prides itself on creating the east coast diner family atmosphere where guests can feel comfortable, and relax while they indulge in homemade comfort food.

 Not only is the atmosphere comfortable and inviting, the food is top notch.
-For the second year in a row, Penny Ann’s Café was the winner of the Best of State award for Best Breakfast.
+For the fifth year in a row, Penny Ann’s Café was the winner of the Best of State award for Best Breakfast.
 They are known as the Home of the “Heavenly Hot Cakes”, and the pancakes are a fantastic place to start when trying to decide on something from the menu.
 Head chef Warren Willey has been a chef for many years, and his experience translates into his down-home cooking.
 Originally from New York, Warren was a chef there before coming to Utah.
 After the move, he was a chef at Park City’s Westgate Grill for 10 years before the family decided to open Penny Ann’s.

 In June of 2011, Penny Ann’s opened its doors in downtown Salt Lake City, and had almost instant popularity.
 After three years in the downtown site, the family decided to open another location and opened in Draper in December of 2014 and a third location in Taylorsville in 2016.